yjs/yjs/examples/README.md

 Here you find some (hopefully) usefull examples on how to use Yatta!

 Please note, that the XMPP Connector is the best supported Connector at the moment.

+Note: currently only the XMPP stuff is supported.